phpactor/phpactor/doc/vim-plugin.md

 <div class="alert alert-warning">
-Note that if the update included changes to the VIM plugin you will currently need to either resource the plugin or reload VIM (pull requests are open!).
+Note that if the update included changes to the VIM plugin you will currently need to either re-source (`:source ~/path/to/phpactor/plugin/phpactor.vim`) the plugin or reload VIM (pull requests are open!).
 </div>

 Keyboard Mappings